-This error means Parsec couldn't negotiate a peer-to-peer connection between the two devices, be it because of NAT issues, firewall issues, improper/non-existent port forwarding, or even if your ISP has been blocking the UDP connections.
-Here's are some potential solutions and troubleshooting steps;
+This error means something is preventing Parsec from making the network connection between you and the other computer.
+This peer-to-peer connection could be prevented because of NAT issues, firewall issues, improper/non-existent port forwarding, or even if your ISP has been blocking the UDP connections.

 Sometimes, simply restarting everything fixes this error.
-Do this on both the host and client having issues.
+Restart the computer and router on both the host and client having issues.